integrityapplications/pinz/README.md

 Indexing
 ========
 Indexes are a vital part of a properly tuned mongo installation ensuring efficient and timely queries.
 Below are the recommended indexes and the types of queries they cover.
-Since every pinz installation will support a unique set of users, not all indexes are needed if only certain types of queries are performed.
+Since every pinz installation will support a unique set of users and needs, not all indexes are needed if only certain types of queries are performed.

 MongoDB provides excellent visibility into query performance with `explain`.
-View `explain` results by including the HTTP header `pinz-debug-query` in your HTTP requests.
+View `explain` results by setting the custom HTTP header `Pinz-Debug-Query` to true in HTTP requests.

 1. Unbounded domain specific attribute queries

   ```
-    db.source.ensureIndex({"attrs.k":1, "attrs.v":1})
+    db.<source>.ensureIndex({"attrs.k":1, "attrs.v":1})
   ```

 2. Domain specific attribute queries bounded by time, geospacial, or time and geospacial constrains